markosamuli/linux-machine/README.md

 ### Ubuntu on WSL

-I've also used this playbook to install packages on Ubuntu running on [Windows Subsystem for Linux][wsl] on Windows 10.
+I've used this playbook to install packages on Ubuntu running on [Windows Subsystem for Linux][wsl] on Windows 10.

+I'm currently running Ubuntu 20.04 LTS on WSL2 and will not be testing any future configuration on WSL1.

 Some packages are known not to work so I've added custom fact `is_wsl` that can be used to check if we're running Linux on Windows and these